-- Copy of a Bureau of Food and Drug Administration application;
+- A copy of a Bureau of Food and Drug Administration application;

-- Copies of documents filed with the Bureau of Legal Affairs if the trademark is under opposition or cancellation; or
+- Copies of documents filed with the BLA, if the trademark is under opposition or cancellation; or

 - Copies of the court-issued injunctions (preliminary injunction, restraining order);

-If the application has matured to registration before the end of the 3 years from the filing date of the application, or before the end of the 6-month extension, is the requirement of the Declaration of Actual Use with Evidence of Actual Use already dispensed with?
+If the application has matured into registration before the end of three (3) years from the filing date of the application, or before the end of the six (6)-month extension, is the requirement of the Declaration of Actual Use with Evidence of Actual Use already dispensed with?